hassans5/zero_day/README.md

-create and setup your Git and GitHub account
+creatr and setup your Git and GitHub account